superfly/docs/reference/configuration.html.md

 ## The `processes` section

 <div class="callout">The `processes` feature is in [preview](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316).
 Let us know in the <a href="https://community.fly.io" style="text-decoration: underline;">Fly.io community forum</a> if you run into issues when deploying.

-Known issues:
-* Running multiple processes in this way is not compatible with autoscaling.
-* Unexpected behavior with regions may arise if you use a `[processes]` block and then delete it.
 </div>

-The `processes` section allows you to run multiple processes.
-This way you can define one application, but run it multiple times.
+The `processes` section allows you to define process groups to be run on separate VMs within a single app.

-**Each application instance can be started with a different command**, allowing you to re-use your code base for different tasks (web server, queue worker, etc).
+**Each machine can run a different command on start**, allowing you to re-use your code base for different tasks (web server, queue worker, etc).

 To run multiple processes, you'll need a `[processes]` block containing a map of a name and command to start the application.